khaledkamr/PHP-Assignments/e-commerce/README.md

 ### Home Page Updates
 - Enhanced the wishlist button to dynamically toggle between "Add to Wishlist" and "Remove from Wishlist" states.

+## Email Notification System

+### ProductController Updates
+- Updated `makeOrder()`: Sends an email notification to the user upon successful order creation

+### New Components
+- Added `OrderConfirmation` Mailable: A new class in `app/Mail` to handle email structure and content
+- Added `emails/order_confirmation.blade.php`: Email template displaying ordered products, quantities, and total price